Grado (wrestler): American deportation storyline (2017–2018)

-Return & WOS Wrestling re-boot (2018–2019)
+Return and WOS Wrestling reboot (2018–2019)

 In May 2018 Grado resumed his association with World of Sport Wrestling in the UK and was part of the TV tapings in Norwich held between 10–12 May 2018.
 The series was later broadcast in the summer of that year on ITV.
 In the opening episode, Grado lost the title on his first defense in a match with Rampage Brown.

 Return to ICW (2018–present)

-On 29 July 2018, Grado made his return to ICW at Shug's Hoose Party V, when TNA and WWE Hall of Famer Jeff Jarrett announced Grado as Jackie Polo's opponent, Grado went on to win the match.
+On 29 July 2018, Grado made his return to ICW at Shug's Hoose Party V, when TNA and WWE Hall of Famer Jeff Jarrett announced Grado as Jackie Polo's opponent; Grado went on to win the match.

+All Elite Wrestling (2023)

+At All Elite Wrestling’s All In event, Grado made a surprise appearance on the pre-show.
+He joined forces with Paul Wight and Anthony Ogogo to fend off Jeff Jarrett, Satnam Singh, Jay Lethal, and Sonjay Dutt.

+Return to Impact Wrestling (2023)

+Grado competed on every night of Impact Wrestling's 2023 UK Invasion Tour, performing in Glasgow, Newcastle, and two nights in Coventry.
+However, his appearances were a one-time event to celebrate the company’s first UK tour since 2016, and he did not return to Impact Wrestling afterward.

+Pro Wrestling Noah (2024)

+Grado appeared at Pro Wrestling Noah's show in Edinburgh on 6 September 2024.
+He teamed with Naomichi Marufuji to defeat HAYATA and Tate Mayfairs.

-Acting career
+Acting and television presenting career

-Grado portrays Police Constable Hugh McKirdy in the BBC Scotland sitcom Scot Squad.
+Grado portrayed Police Constable Hugh McKirdy in the BBC Scotland sitcom Scot Squad.
 He later starred as Brian Doyle / Buster on the BBC Scotland Scottish soap opera River City.
-The character was cut from the show after only a few months.
 He also starred in BBC Two Comedy pilot The Sunny as Haircut.

 In 2016 and 2017 he appeared in the pantomimes "Elfie's Magical Adventure" and "The Wizard That Never Woz" at the Pavilion Theatre, Glasgow.
 Since 2018, he has appeared in Two Doors Down, a Glasgow-based BBC sitcom.
 He plays Alan, who has moved from East Kilbride with his partner Michelle, played by Joy McAvoy into a house opposite the main characters.

-Grado also hosted the BBC Scotland game show Test Drive.
+In 2019 Grado also hosted the BBC Scotland game show Test Drive.

-He appeared as wrestler Adrian Sloane in the Endeavour episode 'Raga' in February 2020.
+He appeared as wrestler Adrian Sloane in the Endeavour episode "Raga" in February 2020.

-Grado is a regular contributor on the rebooted ‘’GamesMaster’’ on E4 in 2021.
+Grado is a regular contributor on the rebooted GamesMaster on E4 in 2021.

-He appeared as one of a pair of comic policemen in Aladdin at the Pavilion Theatre (Glasgow) in 2022-23.
+He appeared as one of a pair of comic policemen in Aladdin at the Pavilion Theatre (Glasgow) in 2022–23.

+Grado played Degsy in an the second series of Crime in 2023.

+He co-hosted the STV annual Hogmanay show Bringing in the Bells from 2021 to 2024.

+Filmography

 Personal life

-Grado appeared as a special guest in The Legends Return match at Ibrox Stadium along with fellow River City actors Jordan Young and Stephen Purdon.
+A Rangers F.C. supporter, Grado appeared as a special guest in The Legends Return match at Ibrox Stadium along with fellow River City actors Jordan Young and Stephen Purdon.
+Grado married his fiancée Stephanie in June 2023.
+They held their wedding ceremony at the Lochside House in New Cumnock.
+The couple have a daughter together, Perrie, who was born in November 2021.